 Lily is our Bilingual Therapist with being a native Spanish speaker.
 She has a passion for "her babies."
 Lily loves to work with children and is a huge asset to the Therapy Talk team.

 Gail is the mom of two amazing older boys and is Steph’s right hand woman!
-Therapy Talk could not survive without Gail’s attention to all issues regarding billing and insurance and Patient services.
+Therapy Talk could not survive without Gail’s attention to all issues regarding billing and insurance.
 She is an essential part of the the Therapy Talk team with her positivity and laughter.

 Beck is from Mocksville, NC and lives in Concord with her mom, dad, and four siblings.
 She is a lover of balls, frisbees, giving kisses on little noses, and getting her zoomies on.
 Beck makes frequent visits to the clinic and will be your best friend whether you feel you need one or not.
 She especially loves escaping the billing office to visit her therapist buddies and their hardworking little clients.
 WILL WORK FOR HUGS!